wbamberg/idl-reference/docs/nsISelectionController.md

 </table>

 ### intraLineMove(forward, extend) ###
- IntraLineMove will move the selection to the front of the line or end of the line
+<code> IntraLineMove will move the selection to the front of the line or end of the line
  in the document.
  this will also have the effect of collapsing the selection if the aExtend = PR_FALSE
  the "point" of selection that is extended is considered the "focus" point.